Zeeeepa/xyops/docs/events.md

 	- Manual runs from the UI/API also count as launches.
 2. **Job object is created**
 	- The job starts as a copy of the event plus trigger context and any user/API overrides.
-	- It is assigned a unique `job.id`, and `job.event` is set to the event’s ID.
+	- It is assigned a unique `job.id`, and `job.event` is set to the event's ID.
 	- Category-defined actions/limits and system defaults are merged in.
 3. **Parameters resolved**
 	- `event.params` and any prompted `fields` are merged and can use `{{ macros }}` that resolve against the job context (including `input.data` and `input.files` if present).